Are You LDS? A Common Question Women Ask Therapists in Salt Lake City

 There’s been something on my mind that feels worth sharing with you.
 I wanted to address something that comes up here in Utah for probably many therapists.
 It’s the role of religion in therapy.
-Maybe one of the most common questions I get in phone consultations is: “Are you LDS?” and if it doesn’t happen in the phone consultation, it will come up at some point in session.
+Maybe one of the most common questions I get in phone consultations is: “Are you LDS?” and if it doesn’t happen in the phone consultation, it will come up at some point in the session.
 I want to give you my thoughts on that question.

 A good therapist doesn’t impose their values on their client